httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 In the following examples, the unencoded response data is the string "An unexceptional string" following by an LF.
-For presentation purposes, the response body is displayed as a sequence of hex-encoded bytes because it contains non-printable characters.
+For presentation purposes, the response content is displayed as a sequence of hex-encoded bytes because it contains non-printable characters.

 The first example demonstrates a request that uses content negotiation.